Burnie: Governance

 Burnie’s political landscape is shaped by a mix of conservative and independent influences, reflecting broader trends in Tasmania’s evolving political dynamics.

 At the state level, Burnie falls within the Tasmanian House of Assembly’s electoral division of Braddon, a multi-member electorate that includes both Labor and Liberal members.

 Nationally, Burnie is located in the federal electorate of Braddon, currently represented by Anne Urquhart of the Australian Labor Party.
 Braddon has traditionally been a marginal seat, with representation often alternating between the Labor and Liberal parties in federal elections.

-In the Australian Senate, Tasmania is represented by six senators, including Jacquie Lambie, the leader and founder of the Jacqui Lambie Network (JLN).
-Lambie, a well-known political figure, resides in Burnie, where she maintains significant support.
+In the Australian Senate, Tasmania is represented by 12 senators, including Jacqui Lambie, leader and founder of the Jacqui Lambie Network, who resides in Burnie.

 Economy

 Burnie's economy has long been shaped by heavy manufacturing, forestry, and farming, with the Port of Burnie playing a central role.

 Historically, the port became the main hub for exporting minerals from Tasmania's west coast after the Emu Bay Railway opened in 1897.

 Agriculture, once prominent in the region, declined following the handover of the Surrey Hills and Hampshire Hills lots, paving the way for forestry to become Burnie’s dominant sector in the 20th century.
-The establishment of the Associated Pulp and Paper Mill (APPM) in 1938 marked a turning point, positioning the city as a key centre for paper production and woodchip exports.
+The establishment of the Associated Pulp and Paper Mills (APPM) mill in 1938 marked a turning point, positioning the city as an industrial centre for paper production and woodchip exports.
 The closure of the APPM in 2010 ended a defining chapter in Burnie’s industrial history, although forestry continues through exports at the Burnie Chip Export Terminal.

 From the 1970s Burnie grappled with pollution issues linked to titanium dioxide production, and from the 1990s it underwent significant industrial decline following the closure of major manufacturing plants and its pulp and paper mill.
 These changes contributed to population loss and long-term unemployment challenges.